Sasebalballgit/Image-Reflection-Removal-based-on-Knowledge-distilling-based-Content-Disentanglement./README.md

 ## Testing <br>
 *  Change the root path、save image path in main.py. <br>
+*  Move your testing image to /test. <br>
-*  Download our pretrained model from https://reurl.cc/Q7OKKp amd move to /Weighted.
+*  Download our pretrained model from https://reurl.cc/Q7OKKp amd move to /Weighted. <br>
 *  Evaluate the model performance by "python main.py". <br>